Frequently Asked Questions

-Children between the ages of birth and 6 who are covered by Medicaid can participate in the program.
+Children between the ages of birth and 6 who are covered by Apple Health (Medicaid) can participate in the program.

 Who are the partners involved in the program?

-ABCD is a collaborative effort of the Washington Health Care Authority’s Medicaid Program, the University of Washington School of Dentistry, the Washington Dental Service Foundation, the Washington State Dental Association, local dental societies, local health jurisdictions and community organizations.
+ABCD is a collaborative effort of the Washington Health Care Authority’s Medicaid Program, the University of Washington School of Dentistry, Arcora Foundation, the state Department of Health WIC Nutrition Program, the Washington State Dental Association, local dental societies, local health jurisdictions and community organizations.